-To better understand particular cohorts of users, you can define segments to bring into your analysis.
+To better understand a particular group of users, you can define a segment to bring into your analysis.
 A segment in Heap is any subset of users based on a particular criteria defined by you.
 Examples of popular types of segments include:

 - Frequent buyers where users have made more than a certain amount of purchases (ex. three purchases per month)

 - Korra’s accounts where the Customer Success Manager of those accounts is Korra

 - Internal users where you group together your employees based on email or IP address to exclude them from analytics tracking

 - Canadian visitors where the users’ initial country is Canada